nidhaloff/wrabbity/README.md

 Just give it a try.
 I'm using the library at work, where I develop microservices and I must say I improved the code quality, readability and accelerate the development when I switched to using wrabbity.

+> **_NOTE:_**  You don't need to create more than one wrabbity object.
+The goal of the package is to create just one wrabbity object, which holds the connection and channel that can be reused allover your porject.

 Basic Usage
 ------------